ukgovdatascience/community-playbook/mobilisation/membership.md

 When you join slack you will be automatically added to the following channels #general, #random #intros.
 Use the search tools to follow channels you prefer e.g #r #python #geospatial.
 Also check out the description on the slack channels to help guide you.

-How to use slack with a [screen reader](https://slack.com/intl/en-gb/help/articles/360000411963-Use-Slack-with-a-screen-reader)

-If you are new to slack, check out this [start guide](https://slack.com/intl/en-gb/help/articles/360059928654-How-to-use-Slack--your-quick-start-guide).

 Want to meet people ?
 Join the #social and #connect channel is an app run channel.
 Every 4 weeks on a Friday, colleagues will be randomly paired to have catchups.

+If you are new to using slack, check out this [start guide](https://slack.com/intl/en-gb/help/articles/360059928654-How-to-use-Slack--your-quick-start-guide).

+How to use slack with a [screen reader](https://slack.com/intl/en-gb/help/articles/360000411963-Use-Slack-with-a-screen-reader)

 #### Offboarding